GeoNode/ansible-geonode/README.md

 Requirements
 ------------

-In order to use this project, you will need to create and activate a virtualenv, pip install geonode, clone the template project, push your changes to github and update the Role Variables.
+There are two options in order to use this project:
+* You will need to create and activate a virtualenv, pip install geonode, clone the template project, push your changes to github and update the Role Variables.
+* Alternativelly, if you use "GeoNode" as the github_user variable, this Role will clone and install the empty GeoNode template project for you (this is meant to be a demonstration-only setup, for production setup use the first option).

 Role Variables
 --------------